-Theology, Humanities, Social Sciences, Educational Sciences, Agriculture and Forestry, Science, Law, SSKH, as well as the Open University.
-There are also All Faculty Groups which are open to students from any Faculty of the University.
-One of these all-faculty groups is for different learners (ERI ALMS).
-Registration takes place in WebOodi under the EAPS courses for each Faculty.
+Students can join ALMS in the following Faculties: Agriculture and Forestry, Educational Sciences, Humanities, Law, Social Sciences, Science, Theology, as well as the Open University.
+There are also all-faculty groups which are open to students from any faculty at the University of Helsinki.
+One of these all-faculty groups is for different learners and is called ERI ALMS.
+Registration for all ALMS courses takes place in WebOodi under the APCE courses for each faculty.

-In addition, if you create an DIY group and you would like to open it up to other ALMS students, then you can post and advertise it on our ALMS Moodle page: ALMS MOODLE
+In addition, if you create a DIY group and you would like to open it up to other ALMS students, then you can post and advertise it on our ALMS Moodle page: ALMS MOODLE

-Course Assistant Groups
+Course Assistant groups

-Finally, there are Course Assistant Groups.
+Finally, there are Course Assistant groups.
 These are groups that are set up and run by exchange students who work for ALMS as a course assistant.
 The list of course assistant groups are only available on the ALMS Moodle page: ALMS MOODLE